axibase/atsd/sql/examples/select-text-value.md

 Since the total number of unique tag value identifiers is [limited](../../api/network/README.md#schema) to `16,777,215`, series tag values are not well suited for values with high cardinality such as random values or continuously incrementing values (time, counters).

-The text value, on the other hand, is stored `as is`, without converting it to an identifier.
+The text value, on the other hand, is stored without modifications, without converting it to an identifier.
 It can be used as an annotation, or order to describe a numeric observation without changing its primary key.

 ```ls
 series d:2016-10-13T08:00:00Z e:sensor-1 m:temperature=20.3